 A Median, a Light Pole, and a Drunk Driver

-A car accident that occurred in eastern Dallas resulted in one person dead and another injured.
-Authorities say the wreck happened after a man in his early 20s travelling southbound Ferguson Road lost control of his SUV, impacted a median, and ended onto oncoming traffic.
+A Dallas car accident that occurred on the east side of the city resulted in one person dead and another injured.
+Authorities say the wreck happened after a man in his early 20s traveling southbound Ferguson Road lost control of his SUV, impacted a median, and ended onto oncoming traffic.
 In the midst of the accident, the driver impacted a light pole which fell on the SUV.

 The driver of the second vehicle was transported to the hospital without serious injuries.
 Upon examinations, the driver of the second vehicle was found to be under the influence of alcohol, was arrested and charged with intoxication manslaughter.